arras-energy/gridlabd-old/docs/Utilities/Create_player.md

                     of joining data can be specified using METHOD:JOIN.
                     Value join methods are `left`, `right`, `outer`, `inner`, or `cross` (the default is "merge:inner").

+--stack[=NAME[#FORMAT]]
+                    stack input columns after collating using column names as times.
+NAME specifies the name of the resulting column.
+FORMAT specifies the format of the time columns (e.g., "%H", "%H:%M", etc.).
+The default NAME is `value` and the default format is `%H`.

 --resample[=SPEC]   resample the data with the specification SPEC.
                     SPEC=[METHOD]@[FREQ] where FREQ is of the form